chomes/dynamagic/README.md

 ```

 For examples on how to use the modules, please view the tests for the correct format and structures of everything.

-### Key vars

-In the dynamodb_client.py file I have used the key name from the standard a few times, you will need to replace CustomerId with your own key otherwise this will fail.

 ## Raising bugs / Feature requests